sim590/lain-wiki/fs.md

 If unsure or don't want to set an an argument, set it to `nil`.
 For instance, if you want to set 5 timeout seconds and screen 1: `mypartition.show(5, nil, 1)`.

-**Note that** naughty notification requires `beautiful.font` or `notification_preset.font` to be monospaced, in order to correctly display the output.
+**Note that** naughty notifications requires `beautiful.font` or `notification_preset.font` to be monospaced, in order to correctly display the output.